jacksund/simmate/docs/full_guides/workflows/workflow_names.md

 ## Location of a workflow's source code

 The code that defines these workflows and configures their settings are located in the corresponding `simmate.apps` module.
-We make workflows accessible here because users often want to search for workflows by application -- not by their calculator name.
+We make workflows accessible here because users often want to search for workflows by type -- not by their app name.
 The source code of a workflow can be found using the naming convention for workflows described above:

 === "Template Python Import"
     ``` python